validatedpatterns/gitea-chart/README.md

 To inject self defined variables into the _app.ini_ a certain format needs to be honored.
 This is described in detail on the [env-to-ini](https://github.com/go-gitea/gitea/tree/main/contrib/environment-to-ini) page.

+Prior to Gitea 1.20 and Chart 9.0.0 the helm chart had a custom prefix `ENV_TO_INI`.
+After the support for a custom prefix was removed in Gite core, the prefix was changed to `GITEA`.

 For example a database setting needs to have the following format:

 ```yaml